+Women's Studies

-SO-619-8★ - Semester Women's Studies Grades 11, 12
+Grades 11, 12 1/2 credit

 This course provides an opportunity for students to explore the women's movements in the United States through an interdisciplinary lens.
 Students will consider the foundation and history of the women's movement.
 Specific topics include socialization and gender stereotypes, sexuality, beauty ideals and media representation, the impact of political and economic systems, the international women's movement, and intersectionality.